FernandoSchett/cv_studies/pattern_recognition/README.md

 ## About 🤔:

 My practices from the Advanced Mechatronics Topics IV course at UFBA in the 2023.2 semester.
 This course focuses on image processing and pattern recognition using deep learning techniques.
-You can check out the results reports that I did at [this](https://docs.google.com/document/d/1F-Nw7-t1BPtgF_CaDAa4xPIeDPsNzzenGKaPsVfX59E/edit?usp=sharing) link.
+Fell free to check out the results reports at [this](https://docs.google.com/document/d/1F-Nw7-t1BPtgF_CaDAa4xPIeDPsNzzenGKaPsVfX59E/edit?usp=sharing) link.

 ## Resourses 🧑‍🔬:

-- Image preprocessing.
+- Image preprocessing, check out all at [this](https://drive.google.com/drive/folders/1Jz18rqn5rmZc3P3cgSwTJR4RhUqF62wa?usp=sharing) link.
 - Color, Texture and form dataset features extraction.
 - Laboratory Practices Report with Methodology and Conclusion of Results.